-Where: A = total number of doses distributed by states and territories to providers.
-B = total number of doses given to children aged <10 years on the AIR.
-C = total number of doses lost to unavoidable wastage and leakage.
-By 31 December 2023: Assessment report published unavoidable wastage and leakage.
-The wastage and leakage calculation includes an adjustment factor of 3 per cent to account for underreporting to AIR.
-The current wastage and leakage rate is compared to a baseline which is the previous year's wastage and leakage rate for that jurisdiction.
-Analysis by State/Territory is based on postcode of residence of the child as recorded on the AIR.
-As children may receive vaccinations in locations other than where they live, this data does not necessarily reflect the location in which services were received.
-The wastage and leakage calculation discounts vaccines lost due to uncontrollable events such as natural disasters, power outages or refrigeration failures.
-States must provide reports that outline any known wastage that has occurred due to uncontrollable events.
-Reports are required to include the number of vaccines distributed during the reporting period.
-Where a new vaccine is added to the NIP for children only, a baseline of 10 per cent wastage and leakage will be applied.
-Where a new vaccine or program has been implemented within a reporting period, States may request in writing a reassessment of the Performance Benchmark.
-This process may include third party review as appropriate.Where a state or territory does not meet the

-performance benchmark and considers that

-this outcome is beyond its control as a

-consequence of public responses to the COVID-

-19 pandemic, then the state or territory may

-present a case to the Commonwealth outlining

-mitigating circumstances supported by

-appropriate evidence.
-In considering such a

-case to inform the respective performance
+the previous reference period (1 April 2022 -

+31 March 2023) wastage and leakage rate for

+that jurisdiction.

+Analysis by State/Territory is based on

+postcode of residence of the child as recorded

-assessment, the Commonwealth may obtain
+on the AIR.
+As children may receive

-any information from any source to support

-this consideration.
-If it is determined upon

-consideration of the presented evidence that

-COVID-19 directly contributed to the state or
+vaccinations in locations other than where they

-territory not meeting the performance
+live, this data does not necessarily reflect the

+location in which services were received.

+The wastage and leakage calculation

+discounts vaccines lost due to uncontrollable

+events such as natural disasters, power outages

+or refrigeration failures.
+States must provide

+reports that outline any known wastage that

+has occurred due to uncontrollable events.

+Reports are required to include the number of

+vaccines distributed during the reporting

+period.

+Where a new vaccine is added to the NIP for

+children only, a baseline of 10 per cent wastage

-benchmark, then the state or territory will be
+and leakage will be applied.

-deemed to have met the performance

-benchmark for the purpose of receiving the

-associated payment.
+[#] Where a state or territory does not meet the performance benchmark and considers that this outcome is beyond its control because of exceptional circumstances, then the state or territory may present a case to the designated delegate outlining mitigating circumstances supported by appropriate evidence.
+Such circumstances may include unforeseen or isolated events (e.g. natural disasters).
+If it is determined upon consideration of the presented evidence that the exceptional circumstance(s) directly contributed to the state or territory not meeting the performance benchmark, then the state or territory will be deemed to have met the performance benchmark for the purpose of receiving the associated payment.
+Where exceptional events demonstrably have a national impact (including but not limited to pandemics, national vaccine supply shortages or changes to the National Immunisation Program schedule within a reporting period), the Commonwealth will consider available evidence on behalf of jurisdictions and make a determination to support fair performance assessment.